Keeping it wild

 Healthy water, soil, air, and plant life are critical in keeping this habitat healthy for all species, including the rare and endangered plants and animals found here.
 We can’t do it without your help!

 Did you know that Wild Basin is part of and serves as a gateway to the magnificent and much larger (BCP)?
-The BCP is one of the nation’s largest urban preserves, covering more than 32,000 acres – about 50 square miles.
-The BCP is dedicated to the protection of endangered species, including the golden-cheeked warbler.
+The BCP is one of the nation’s largest urban preserves, covering more than 33,000 acres – about 50 square miles.
+The BCP is dedicated to the protection of federally endangered species, including the Golden-cheeked Warbler.
 It was created to make up for other habitat that was lost, so it can never be developed and will continue to be managed as a preserve in perpetuity.

 Land stewardship at Wild Basin is overseen by Travis County Natural Resources to ensure protection of endangered and rare species covered by the .